 Changed Block Tracking (CBT) Backups

-Commvault uses Amazon EBS direct APIs to perform Change Block Tracking (CBT) backups of Amazon EC2 instances and associated Amazon EBS volumes.
-Amazon EBS direct APIs accelerate back up activity by identifying changes between two Amazon EBS snapshots by using the API.
-You can use Amazon EBS direct APIs or Change Block Tracking with streaming backups, and with the backup copy operation of IntelliSnap backups.
-By default, CBT is enabled when you create a new AWS hypervisor VM group.
+CBT-based backups enhance the backup performance of AWS volumes.
+You can use CBT with streaming backups, and with the backup copy operation of IntelliSnap backups.
+By default, CBT is enabled when you create a new VM group.
 You can also enable CBT for existing VM groups.
 For more information about CBT for Amazon Web Services, see Changed Block Tracking for Amazon Web Services.